 Many families spend the evening reading books they were gifted for Christmas.
 This tradition is part of the Icelandic Christmas Book Flood.
 Iceland is one of the world’s most literate nations and has been throughout much of its history.
 One in ten Icelanders have a published work, and over the Christmas season, book sales rise.

 Restaurants Open on Christmas Eve and New Year's Eve

 Downtown Reykjavik covered in snow

-Many of Iceland’s restaurants close on Christmas Day, either as a mark of the Christian holiday or simply to let their staff spend time with their families.
-Some however, promise to be open for at least a part of the holidays.
-Allowing you to enjoy winter feasts in a warm, ambient environment on Christmas Eve, Boxing Day, or before your New Year's Eve celebrations.
+Many of Iceland’s restaurants close on Christmas Day, either as a mark of the Christian holiday or simply to let their staff spend time with family.
+Some, however, promise to be open for at least a part of the holidays.
+This allows you to enjoy a meal in a warm, ambient environment on Christmas Eve or before your New Year's Eve celebrations.

-The restaurants catalogued below are largely only open in the evenings over the Yuletide.
-While this suits the plans of travellers who have tours planned during the day, those with Northern Lights tours booked may have to do some rescheduling.
+The restaurants cataloged below are generally only open in the evenings over the Yuletide.
+While this suits the plans of travelers who have tours planned during the day, To those with northern lights tours booked, you may have to do some rescheduling.
 The shorter opening hours also further necessitate you getting a reservation early.

-Eating out in Iceland may be a little pricey, but is an essential experience.
-The restaurant industry has blossomed in recent decades and the country has become quite the destination for foodies.
-Furthermore, many Icelandic restaurants only use locally sourced ingredients in their dishes, allowing you to have a Christmas dinner that is not only delicious but also sustainable.
+Eating out in Iceland may be a little pricey, but it's an essential experience.
+The restaurant industry has blossomed in recent decades, and the country has become quite the destination for foodies.
+Many Icelandic restaurants only use locally sourced ingredients in their dishes, allowing you to have a Christmas dinner that is delicious and sustainable.

 We hope you’ve found the perfect restaurant in Reykjavik to dine out on Christmas.
-As previously stated, remember to book early at one of the restaurants open Christmas day in Iceland.
+As previously stated, remember to book early at one of the restaurants open on Christmas Day in Iceland.
 Happy holidays from Guide to Iceland!